gabrielle67/Chatterbox/README.md

 # ChatterBox

-A simple Full Stack Chatting App using Websocket for real time communication and MongoDB to handle authentication and message retrieval
+A Full Stack Chatting App using Websocket for real time communication and MongoDB to handle sign in and message retrieval

 ## Tech Stack